janoglezcampos/llvm-yx-callobfuscator/README.md

         git clone https://github.com/janoglezcampos/llvm-yx-callobfuscator

     To build this project, we will be using CMAKE.
-Because I found it convenient, I use VScode with the cmake extension.
+Because I find it convenient, I use VScode with the CMake extension.
 You will find my CMAKE config at ```.vscode_conf/setting.json```

     In any other case, launch an MSYS2 Mingw64 terminal and do exactly what I say (without checking what any of the commands Im giving you will do to your beloved machine):

     Go to the root directory of this repo: